Military Personnel, Veterans & Spouses

 Florida leads the nation in high-quality teacher policies in areas like making sure new teachers enter the classroom well-prepared, identifying teachers who are helping students achieve more and retaining effective teachers who improve achievement for all students.
 The Florida Department of Education commits to recruitment of military personnel, veterans and their spouses to continue their service by teaching and leading in Florida’s schools.

 The Florida legislature expanded opportunities for military personnel, veterans and their spouses to join the education profession through passage of the “Don Hahnfeldt Veteran and Military Family Opportunity Act” (Chapter 2018-007, L.O.F.).
-The act provides the opportunity to request waivers of initial certification and certification examination fees for active duty military personnel, honorably discharged veterans and their spouses or surviving spouses.
+Effective July 1, 2018, the act provides the opportunity to request waivers of initial certification and certification examination fees for active duty military personnel, honorably discharged veterans and their spouses or surviving spouses.
 Educator candidates who are eligible to apply for the Military Certification Fees Waiver (MCFW) include:

 - Active duty service members of the U.S. Armed Forces or reserve unit;